Ableton Push 3 Settings You Should Change Right Away

 Exclusive Solo — off

-Tweak these settings once and you’ll get a smoother experience every time you turn it on.
+Make these changes once, and you’ll get a smoother, more expressive, and more reliable experience every time you switch it on.

 Watch the full walkthrough here

-If you are interested in learning Ableton Live 12 or the Push 3 in a bit more detail, check the course here:
+If you are interested in learning Ableton Live 12 or theĀ Push 3 in a bit more detail, check the course here: